DescriptionCharming and atmospheric country house in the Tudor style on a mature setting of c.2.47ha(6.1acres).

 - Underfloor heating in bathroom

-- Grounds laid out in gardens and paddocks
+- Grounds laid out in gardens, paddocks and sand arena

 - Ornamental pool and waterfall